affinda/affinda-python/docs/models.md

 - `search_tool_theme`: Customize the theme of the embeded search tool.
 - `actions`: A list of actions to show in the dropdown in the embedded search tool.
 - `custom_fields_config`:
+- `distance_unit`: The unit of distance to use for location based searches.
+Known values
+are: "mi", "km".

 <a id="models._models.JobDescriptionSearchConfigActionsItem"></a>